DAI Personal Computer

-The DAI personal computer is an early home computer from the Belgian company Data Applications International.The DAI came to market in 1980.
+The DAI personal computer is an early home computer from the Belgian company Data Applications International.
+The DAI came to market in 1980.
 It provided many pioneering features such as high resolution color graphics, a maths co-processor, and a pre-compiling BASIC interpreter.
 However, it never became a commercial success.

+Contemporary reviews noticed the lack of application packages, with the computer appealing more for programmers.

 History

 The computer was initially designed by DAI for the UK subsidiary of Texas Instruments for use with the PAL televisions used in Britain.
-TI US did not want to build a PAL version of their TI-99/4A home computer, although they subsequently authorized one after they saw the DAI.
+Texas Instruments US did not want to build a PAL version of their TI-99/4A home computer, although they subsequently authorized one after they saw the DAI.

 The Dutch educational TV broadcast company Teleac wanted to use the DAI to teach computing, some years before the BBC's similar initiative using the BBC Micro.
 However, they chose the Exidy Sorcerer instead, because the DAI was not completely ready.

+In France the machine sold for €1300 by November 1981, €1365 by November 1982 and €1021 by September 1983.

-The machine was also used to create graphics for TV programmes in the early 1980s.
+The machine was also used to create graphics for TV programs in the early 1980s.

+After DAI filed for bankruptcy in 1982, InData (a Prodata spin-off) continued producing and selling the machine up to 1984.